 7. Emphasize the companies’ names

 Your work experience matters a lot, especially if you’ve been working for various big companies.
 Of course, this will add more professional value – but only if the recruiters notice it.
 Don’t simply hope for that; make it impossible to avoid that.
-Be sure to make the companies’ names as visible as possible, using bold font or choosing a bigger font for them.
+Be sure to make the companies’ names as visible as possible, using a bold font or choosing a bigger font for them.

 8. Be realistic